What Is Regression Testing? Definition, Tools, Method, And Example

 Test execution is the straightforward process of employing your test cases, carrying out the steps on the AUT, providing the test data, and comparing the outcome with the intended outcome specified in your test cases.

-We determine whether a test case is passed or failed based on the comparison result.
-Simple as that no specialized tools are required for the execution of tests.
+We determine whether a test case passes or fails based on the comparison result.
+No specialized tools are required for executing tests; it’s as simple as that.

 Automated Tools for Regression Testing

-The majority of testing activities can be automated in the domain of automated regression testing services.
+Automated regression testing services can automate the majority of testing activities in their domain.
 On a fresh build, we can re-run every test case that had previously been run.

 This indicates that we have a set of test cases at our disposal, and performing those tests manually takes time.
 Because we are aware of the anticipated outcomes, automating such test cases can save time and it’s an effective regression test technique.
-The total test case scenarios that will remain relevant throughout time will determine how much automation is used.
+The total test case scenarios that will remain relevant throughout time will determine the extent of automation used.

 If test cases change periodically, the application scope expands, and automating the regression process becomes ineffective.